-Our Dental Therapist is responsible for looking after the oral health of our adolescent patients.
+Our Oral Health Therapists, Amanda and Joanne, are responsible for looking after the oral health of our adolescent patients.
 Looking after teeth from an early age and creating great oral hygiene habits is the best way to prevent tooth and gum problems in the future.
 Basic dental treatment is also free for adolescents from Year 9 until their 18th birthday.
 At Dentistry on Parkside we offer these patients a regular yearly check-up, including exam, x-rays, and clean, along with brushing and prevention advice, which we believe is paramount in inspiring your child to care for their teeth.

 Keeping your children’s teeth healthy

 Care of your children’s teeth should begin as soon as their baby teeth appear.
 Preventing decay in the baby teeth will save your child from unneccesary pain and treatment and keep their smile healthy.
 Although the baby teeth will be lost and replaced by permanent teeth many parents think decay in the early years isn’t a problem, mostly because baby teeth fall out and are replaced by permanent teeth.
 But research has clearly shown children who develop early cavities go on to have higher rates of decay in permanent teeth.

 For this reason, outside of visiting the dental clinic it’s super important to ensure your children brush twice a day – before bed and in the morning.
 Bedtime is the most important time to brush.
 A pea size amount of toothpaste is all that is required.
 Have them spit out the toothpaste but not rinse with water.
 Leave the rest of the toothpaste so the fluoride can keep working to protect the teeth.